 The highly recommended “gold standard” would be a forest stewardship plan covering your entire forested property.
 Development of a stewardship plan is a worthwhile investment that will pay dividends for many years to come.

 However, if you choose not to have a stewardship plan prepared for your whole property, it’s critical to at least have a plan prepared for the sale area as part of the pre-sale appraisal process.
 A timber harvest is a complex interaction involving forest ecology, markets, and other factors.
 It can have short and long term consequences for the land and landowner.
 The timber appraisal is a detailed harvest plan for a specific area and contains an estimate of the amount and value of the timber to be sold, how the timber will be harvested, and how to get young trees back onto the land after the timber sale.

 Have a Contract

 A signed, written contract between the landowner and the logger is critical.
 It protects both parties from misunderstandings caused by miscommunication.
 A well-written contract will establish the rules, such as what will be harvested, how, and when.
 It should incorporate relevant provisions from the appraisal such as forest management guidelines, landing areas and road locations.
 See a sample timber harvest contract here.

 Advertise the Sale

 Unless there is a very small amount or value of timber to sell, a good way to ensure the best price is to offer it to potential buyers through a bid solicitation.
 This procedure uses competition through the free market to determine the price.
 It is important to set up and advertise the bids properly in order to foster fair competition.
 The bid solicitation should contain all the information needed by potential buyers to assess the timber for sale and any items that will impact harvesting costs.
-The MarketPlace Bulletin is one good resource for advertising private sales.
-Ads are free and are seen by thousands.

 Select a Buyer